STEP FORWARD. Prevent. Report. Advocate. SAAPM underway at Yokota

-U.S. Air Force Col. Brett Cochran, 374th Airlift Wing deputy commander, speaks on the importance for prevention and support during a proclamation event for Sexual Assault Awareness and Prevention Month at Yokota Air Base, Japan, April 3, 2024.
+The 374th Airilft Wing Sexual Assault Response and Prevention office provides keepsakes at a booth in the Yokota Community Center during a proclamation event for Sexual Assault Awareness and Prevention Month at Yokota Air Base, Japan, April 3, 2024.
 This year’s theme is STEP FORWARD.
 Prevent.
 Report.
 Advocate.
 It is a call to action for individuals at all levels to use their personal strength to advance positive change in preventing sexual violence.
 (U.S. Air Force photo by Staff Sgt.
 Tristan Truesdell)

 |Date Taken: